 The mandate of the Union Public Service Commission, under Article 320 and 321 of the Constitution of India, includes:

 - Recruitment by the conduct of competitive examinations;

 - Recruitment by Selection through Interviews;

 - Advising on the suitability of officers for appointment on promotion as well as transfer-on-deputation;

-- Advising the Government on all matters relating to methods of Recuitment to various services and posts; framing and amendment of recruitment Rules;
+- Advising the Government on all matters relating to methods of Recruitment to various services and posts; framing and amendment of Recruitment Rules;

 - Disciplinary cases relating to different civil services;